-Try to give encouragement and show appreciation of the child’s achievements, whether great or small, this will help boost their confidence.
-Try to teach them necessary organisation skills and how to manage their time so they are not overwhelmed with projects or homework.
+Try to give encouragement and show appreciation of your child’s achievements, whether great or small, as this can help boost their confidence.
+Teach them basic organisation and time management skills so they are not overwhelmed with projects or homework.
 Be realistic and avoid putting your child under pressure by having over-high expectations.
 Let your child develop at their own pace, but if you do have concerns, please speak to their teacher.

 Try to give feedback rather than criticism, e.g. saying ‘that didn’t seem to work’ rather than ‘you got it wrong’.
-This helps them think about where they went wrong rather than feel a failure.
+This helps them think about where they went wrong and how they can improve in future, rather than just feeling like a failure.